yfchinn/llama.cpp_proj_std/My_README.md

 * What problems you encountered?
 How you solve it?
 * What you observed between CPU / GPU performance ?
 * Will quantization or smaller-parameters model impact model accuracy or inference throughput ?
 If so , what's the variation?
+* Ans: Yes.
+The quantized model has better accuracy and higher throughput.